 Yohei Takaoka News: Keeps clean sheet

-Takaoka recorded two saves and secured a clean sheet in Saturday's 1-0 win against Real Salt Lake.
+Takaoka registered two saves and secured a clean sheet in Saturday's 3-0 victory against Toronto FC.

-Takaoka earned the clean sheet Saturday after making two saves against Salt Lake.
-He is coming off a stellar 2025 campaign that resulted in 14 clean sheets and a Western Conference championship.
-A veteran in the league, the keeper has been averaging about 100 saves and 10 clean sheets per season, having been one of the most consistent keepers in MLS in recent years.
+Takoaka didn't have much to do but did make two saves in a clean sheet against Toronto.
+He should continue having success against a Portland Timbers team which did score 41 goals a season ago and has three goals in two games, but has a propensity to give up more goals than it scores.

 Win Your League With RotoWire!